9 min. to read

 But there are instances when we want to compress those files to take up less space on our storage devices, or to make them easier to send to others electronically.
-In those situations, you can make compressed copies of your files in Luminar, following these steps.
+In those situations, you can make compressed copies of your files in Luminar Neo, by following these steps.
+And in fact, Luminar Neo is one of the best easy photo editing software.

 When choosing the name, I recommend that you indicate that this is a compressed file by adding a word such as, "web" or "share".
 This will help you quickly distinguish your compressed files from the masters.